What’s a wife to do when her husband is immature? How can she hold on to herself and her confidence, instead of rushing

-Your swooping in, kissing his boo-boos and treating him like a delicate infant is in fact putting yourself in place of God.
-Hard to hear, but true.
+Your swooping in, kissing his boo-boo and treating him like a delicate infant is in fact putting yourself in place of God.
+Not helpful at all.

 And as long as you are treating your husband like a child, he will not grow up.
 He will continue to take advantage of you and your limitless grace.

-You’ll become more angry, depressed, out of control and he won’t even see the stress he’s putting you through because life is still good in his world.
+And you’ll become more angry, hurt, frustrated and brokenhearted and there’s a chance he won’t even see the stress he’s putting you through because life is still good in his world.
 There are no consequences to wrong behavior, so why change if he can have his cake and eat it?

 The Bible tells us Galatians 6:7-8 NLT “Don’t be misled—you cannot mock the justice of God.
 You will always harvest what you plant.
 8 Those who live only to satisfy their own sinful nature will harvest decay and death from that sinful nature.
 But those who live to please the Spirit will harvest everlasting life from the Spirit.”

 If your husband is immature and irresponsible you need to hand him over to God.

-God has a plan for your husband.
-And marriage.
-That plan includes both of you getting to choose Him – you can’t do that for each other.
+He also has a plan for your husband.
+The same plan He has for everyone and which involves choosing health.
+That plan includes him getting to choose Him – you can’t do that for each other.
 Everyone gets to choose their relationship with God.
+And their desire for the marriage.

-Your man needs to see His need for a Savior.
-He needs to see where he’s going wrong.
+Your man needs to see where he’s going wrong.
 He needs to understand his brokenness and lost-ness.
 He needs to come to terms with where He is and decide for himself that it’s not right.
+He needs to get into therapy and bear good fruit.

 But he can’t do that if his woman swoops in and saves his day.
 And that is hard.